 Signals can use similar techniques to identify trends and develop qualitative predictions (such as growth in social media discussion) around any type of product feature.
 Its ability to input classified data from multiple sources and connect them together allows Signals to generate richer, more accurate predictions than if it were only relying on a single source, or multiple disconnected sources.

-Predictive analytics empowers companies across the spectrum, from pharmaceutical to food and beverage to consumer goods.
+Predictive analytics empowers companies across the spectrum, from beauty to food and beverage to consumer goods.
 The way each industry applies predictive analytics depends on its market, its goals, its regulatory environment, and its competitive landscape.

 Let's take a look at how specific segments are leveraging predictive analytics techniques to unveil new opportunities and forecast the future.